dgalluzzo26/source2target/docs/ADMIN_GUIDE.md

 Admins are identified by:
 - Green **"Admin"** badge in the header
 - Access to **Administration** section in sidebar
-- Membership in the configured admin group
+- Email listed in the configured admin users list (Settings → Security)

 ### V4 Key Changes from V3